My current employer must have read my last post because I’ve enjoyed ALL of my meal breaks this past week.

 The game is on.

-Does she need me to lay down like a dog for her to kick because she’s having a rough morning and needs to show someone who’s boss?
-Or is this stand-up-for-myself time where I should tell her she can’t treat me like this in order to win her respect?
+Does she need me to lay down like a dog for her to kick because she’s having a rough morning and she’s looking for some way to show herself she’s still in control of her pathetic excuse of a life?
+Or is this stand-up-for-myself time so I might win her respect?

 I just don’t know!

-After some additional condescending behavior towards me in the patient’s room, she finally left, and it was just me and my patient.
+After some more condescending behavior towards me in the patient’s room (which made her look ridiculous, by the way), she finally left and it was just me and my patient.
 This is the part of my job I LOVE.

-I yank on my gloves and perform a vaginal check only to find I can’t get even a fingertip inside because there’s a big, hairy head right there.
-You can’t see the head yet, but I can feel her uterus trying on its own to expel the baby, and I know once the mother adds her own expulsive efforts we’ll have a baby in a matter of minutes, if not seconds.
+I yanked on my gloves and performed a vaginal check only to find I couldn’t get even a fingertip inside because there’s a big, hairy head right there.
+I couldn’t see the head yet, but I could feel her uterus trying on its own to expel the baby, and I knew once the mother added her own expulsive efforts we’d have a baby in a matter of minutes, if not seconds.

-I call out to the desk that I need the doctor for delivery RIGHT NOW!
+I called out to the desk that I needed the doctor for delivery RIGHT NOW!

-Four minutes later–a lifetime to a woman who has a baby’s head stuck in her vagina and is being forced to pant and blow by her nurse–the doctor arrives.
+Four minutes later–a lifetime to a woman who has a baby’s head stuck in her vagina and is being forced to pant and blow by her nurse–the doctor arrived.

 She storms into the room…